 Their Royal Highnesses the Duke and Duchess of Cambridge are delighted that these charities are able to benefit so positively from their special day.
 They would like to thank everyone who donated and contributed so generously to the charitable fund and for all the kindness and support shown to them throughout the wedding period.

-The official photographs of the wedding were released next days.
+The official photographs of the wedding were released next few days.
 The pictures were taken by Hugo Burnand in the Throne room of Buckingham Palace.
 Announcing the official photographer, Palace said,

 HRH Prince William of Wales and Miss Catherine Middleton have selected Hugo Burnand to be their official photographer at their wedding on the 29th April.
 Mr Burnand will take the official photographs at Buckingham Palace following the wedding at Westminster Abbey.
 Mr Burnand has photographed Prince William privately before and was the official photographer at the wedding of The Prince of Wales and The Duchess of Cornwall 2005.
 He also took the official 60th birthday photograph of The Prince of Wales.